NLnetLabs/cascade/doc/manual/source/intro.rst

 DNS Security Extensions (DNSSEC) protects against attacks on the DNS infrastructure by digitally signing data to help ensure its validity.
-In order to ensure a secure lookup, signing must happen at every level in the DNS lookup process.
+In order to ensure authenticity of the DNS responses that resolvers receive, a chain of trust using digital signatures is built.

 Though DNSSEC is often perceived as a complicated topic, Cascade tries to make the experience as understandable and robust as possible.
 In this section